XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Verified Details

-Market, limit, stop-loss, take-profit; no trailing stop, OCO, or bracket orders
+Market, limit available; no stop-loss, take-profit, trailing stop, or OCO orders

 Charting and technical analysis